 The progress of corporate America is determined by the fabric of its workforce, which, in recent years, has been a proponent of diversity, equity, and inclusion.
 Often abbreviated to DEI, these values mark organizations’ mission to institutionalize practices of accessibility and representation on all levels continually.

-Though these missions can certainly be passed off as a trio of buzzwords, their effective and sustainable implementation cultivate environments that better the company culture, work, and individual.
+Though these missions can certainly be passed off as a trio of buzzwords, their effective and sustainable implementation cultivates environments that better the company culture, work, and individual.

 In corporate contexts, diversity seeks a wide variety of social and cultural characteristics, perspectives, and personnel experiences.
 Equity considers existing diversity within workforces and ensures accessibility to uniform treatment, opportunities, and advancement.
 By acknowledging the differences between individuals, equitable companies aim to identify and remove barriers established by bias and systemic inequality.
 Lastly, inclusion calls for an atmosphere that enables employees to feel integral to a greater whole, no matter their identity.
 In combination, the implementation of these values can forge a much safer, more collaborative work environment.

 1. In corporate, are diversity, equity, and inclusion just terms used for those in the know?

 I think they’re more than terms; I think they are words that should mean something to us as individuals.
 Not only do they mean something for corporate strategies, but for us as individuals thinking about diversity, and the difference that we bring to the table, then equity is making sure that with that difference, I have the opportunity to realize my potential, it realizes the potential of the individual.
 And then inclusion is making sure that my voice matters and is heard.
 So, I look at that, at the individual level, DEI is so meaningful, as we think about our careers and having a meaningful experience in the organizations that we’re in.